 If we experience significant snow fall during the day or are contacted by the bus and train companies that there are going to be issues, we will advise you of our intention for the rest of the day.
 Please do make sure that we hold the correct email and mobile numbers for you.
 It is always advisable for parents to have made a back-up plan with their children in the event of an early closure.
 This will enable staff to also leave earlier for their safety if the weather dictates.

-If school is open and a student is unable to get here because of extreme weather please note that our policy is to mark their attendance as 'unauthorised absence'.
-This is a blanket rule for all students and situations.
-An unauthorised absence in such a case will NOT attract any penalty.
+| If school is open and a student is unable to get to school, or parents choose to keep their child home because of extreme weather, our policy is to mark their attendance as 'unauthorised absence'.
+This is a blanket rule for ALL students and situations.
+An unauthorised absence in such a case will NOT attract any penalty. |

-In the event of a full school closure, teaching staff will place information on Satchel:One and, if appropriate, live lessons will take place using MS Teams.
+| In the event of a full school closure, teaching staff will place information on the Bromcom Student Portal and, if appropriate, live lessons will take place using MS Teams.
 This will be clearly communicated to parents.
+If school is open it is unlikely that staff who are busy teaching in school will be able to provide any work online for those students unable to get to school. |